Chart Color Schemes

 Educational outcomes in Beerwah fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates at 16.2%, considerably lower than Australia's average of 30.4%.
+The area's university qualification rate is 16.2%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 11.5%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 44.2% of residents aged 15+ holding them - advanced diplomas at 11.3% and certificates at 32.9%.
-Educational participation is high, with 28.5% of residents currently enrolled in formal education: 10.6% in primary, 8.7% in secondary, and 3.6% in tertiary education.
+Vocational credentials are held by 44.2% of residents aged 15+, with advanced diplomas at 11.3% and certificates at 32.9%.
+Educational participation is high, with 28.5% of residents currently enrolled in formal education, including 10.6% in primary, 8.7% in secondary, and 3.6% in tertiary education.

 Frequently Asked Questions - Education